izacus/newsbuddy/doc/source/start_worker.rst

 Make sure you installed the buddy (see installation docs).

-The worker is a python script that parses the RSS websites and artices.
-Then populates SOLR and resets statistics in the web app.
+The worker is a python script that parses the RSS websites and artices and populates SOLR and resets statistics in the web app.
+It should be run periodically for regular scraping.

-To run the worker your solr and application must run.
+To run the worker your Solr and WSGI application must run.

 After activating the virtualenv run::

     python work.py